zachary-peterson/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

-  After the function is invoked, because you can put different names in and get different results for each person.
+  After the function nested inside personalDice(name) is invoked, because only the anonymous function within personalDice(name) will have lexical scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?